tinygo-org/bluetooth/README.md

 ## macOS

-Go Bluetooth support for macOS uses the [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth?language=objc) libraries thanks to the https://github.com/JuulLabs-OSS/cbgo package.
+Go Bluetooth support for macOS uses the [CoreBluetooth](https://developer.apple.com/documentation/corebluetooth?language=objc) libraries thanks to the https://github.com/tinygo-org/cbgo fork of the `cbgo` package.

 As a result, it should work with most versions of macOS, although it will require compiling using whatever specific version of XCode is required by your version of the operating system.